by Valerie Graham, Certified Aromatherapist

 - What to do if you are having a skin reaction to essential oils?
 Essential oils are not water soluble so reach for the olive oil and rub that on your skin.
 Don’t try to wash the reaction off with water because it won’t have any effect.

 - Companies I like: There are many out there but Oshadhi is one of the companies I respect and have always found to have top quality oils.
 Their quality control is impeccable and they also differentiate between traditional growing & harvesting (no fertilizers or chemicals but no organic certification either) vs. wild-crafted (found in nature, no organic certification) vs. certified organic (ECCOCERT certification) vs. wild cert (wild grown, certified organic).
 I also like Sunrose Aromatics and have dealt with them for years.
-Rosanne sources some great essential oils and has a plethora of information on her website www.sunrosearomatics.com.
+POOFY ORGANICS now also has organic, pure essential oils too – https://mypoofyorganics.com/RNK

 - My best advice – buy some really good quality 100% pure therapeutic essential oils and see what they should smell like, then you’ll be able to judge the good from the mediocre too!
 And remember, if the price is too good to be true, it is!

 What Oils are Best for Children?
 This question gets asked often.
 Here is my answer!
 My recommendation depends on the age of the child.
 Diluted Lavender and Roman Chamomille are good choices for infants, but they must be diluted under 1% in a carrier.
 Once a child reaches six to 12 months, you can add diluted Tea Tree and some citrus oils like Mandarin or Neroli.
 I don’t ever advocate the use of peppermint or cinnamon for young children and even for adults it should blended with other essential oils in very small amounts.